Leapmotor B10 vs BYD Atto 3

 Feature Showdown

-The Leapmotor B10 features a 14.6-inch touchscreen paired with a 10.3-inch digital dash, while the BYD Atto 3 gets a 12.8-inch display.
+The Leapmotor B10 features a 14.6-inch touchscreen paired with a 10.3-inch digital dash, while the BYD Atto 3 gets a 12.8-inch display and 5-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 The Leapmotor B10 stands out with wireless Apple CarPlay/Android Auto and panoramic roof that you will not find on the BYD Atto 3.
 The BYD Atto 3 counters with Apple CarPlay and Dirac audio.
 Which feature set matters more depends on your daily routine and priorities.